cylonu87/androidapps/kamuy.md

 ![Kamuy](images/kamuy114.png?style=logoapp "Kamuy")

-Kamuy is an unofficial android client for MyAnimeList, Kitsu, AniList, Anime-Planet to track your anime and manga.
+Kamuy is an unofficial android client for MyAnimeList, Kitsu, AniList, Anime-Planet, LiveChart, MyDramaList to track your anime and manga.

 You cannot watch anime/read manga with this app, the goal of this app is tracking your watching/reading progress.